embedthis/ioto/README-CLOUD.md

 ### Create Your Own Device Cloud

-As you gain experience with Ioto, you may wish to create your own device cloud and Device Manager for your product with your logo, product name and device specific data, screens, panels and inputs.
+As you gain experience with Ioto, you may wish to create your own device cloud and apps your product with your logo, product name and device specific data, screens, panels and inputs.

 To do this, you must define a product definition via the Builder.
 To define your own product, navigate to the [Builder